bhar44/flight_fare2/README.md

 6)HTML5 & CSS3: Used for structuring and styling the web interface.

-7)Microsoft Azure: A cloud computing platform used for deploying the web application, ensuring scalability and global accessibility.

-8)Git: Version control system used to track changes in the codebase and manage collaboration.
+7)Git: Version control system used to track changes in the codebase and manage collaboration.

 ## Future Scope
 1)Use multiple Algorithms